Cool off in Hong Kong’s Best Swimming Pools

 Silvermine Bay Rock Pools

 If you’re looking for more sizeable rock pools to swim in, then the Silvermine Bay Rock Pools are the perfect alternative.
-Boasting a larger pool for swimming, and epic waterfalls, this is worth the trip to Mui Wo for.
-The advantages of taking a dip in these pools is that they’re really easy to get to – simply get the ferry to Mui Wo and take a leisurely stroll past the beach and through the fields until you arrive at the tranquil setting (that’s right – no hiking for all you lazier folk!).
+Boasting a larger pool for swimming and epic waterfalls, this is worth the trip to Mui Wo for.
+The advantages of taking a dip in these pools is that they’re really easy to get to – simply get the ferry to Mui Wo and take a leisurely stroll past the beach and through the fields until you arrive at the tranquil setting.